 In the case of two serious violations within three years, your license can be suspended for a minimum of 60 days.
 If there are three violations, the suspension period extends to 120 days.

 If your license is suspended as a professional driver in another state, your company and others can access this information through the National Driving Register, a common database.
 In such cases, if one state suspends your license, Pennsylvania will do the same.
 It is important to note that even minor offenses can impact your driving record.

 Professional Help From a Lawyer

-When you are alleged of a traffic violation, you need a dedicated and esteemed traffic ticket lawyer in Pittsburgh, who will help you determine your course of action and would work hard for you.
+When accused of a traffic violation, it is crucial to have the support of a dedicated and reputable traffic ticket lawyer in Washington.
+They will help determine the best course of action and work tirelessly to protect your interests.

-Logue Law Group serves Southwestern Pennsylvania, including Pittsburgh and the surrounding areas, West Virginia, and Ohio.
+Logue Law Group proudly serves Southwestern Pennsylvania, including Washington and the surrounding areas, as well as West Virginia and Ohio.

 Free ConsultationYou will never find us short of knowledge & commitment